alejandroliu/0ink.net/_posts/2015-04-17-code-kingdoms.md

-Besides teaching actual JavaScript through play, Code Kingdoms also helps kids develop problem-solving skills and the encouragement to keep pushing on when they’re faced with a challenge in the game—much like programmers often have to push through challenging walls.
+Besides teaching actual JavaScript through play, Code Kingdoms also helps kids develop problem-solving skills and the encouragement to keep pushing on when they're faced with a challenge in the game-much like programmers often have to push through challenging walls.

 [Code Kingdoms](http://codekingdoms.com/)